popphp/pop-mail/README.md

 ### Office 365

-The Office 365 transport requires a few more configuration options that are obtained from the approved application within the Office 365 administration portal.
+The Office 365 transport requires a few more configuration options that are obtained for the approved application from within the Office 365 administration portal.
 You will need the following:

 - Client ID
 - Client Secret